Tyrrrz/CliWrap/Readme.md

 Those events are:

 - `StartedCommandEvent` — received just once, when the command starts executing (contains process ID)
-- `StandardOutputCommandEvent` — received every time the underlying process writes a new line to the output stream (contains the text as string)
+- `StandardOutputCommandEvent` — received every time the underlying process writes a new line to the output stream (contains the text as a string)
-- `StandardErrorCommandEvent` — received every time the underlying process writes a new line to the error stream (contains the text as string)
+- `StandardErrorCommandEvent` — received every time the underlying process writes a new line to the error stream (contains the text as a string)
 - `ExitedCommandEvent` — received just once, when the command finishes executing (contains exit code)

 To execute a command as a _pull-based_ event stream, use the `ListenAsync()` extension method: